Becoming an Ursinus Student Organization

 The Activities Fund Allocation Committee is a student appointed committee responsible for the distribution of funds to approved, open membership clubs & organizations.
 Qualified clubs & organizations may submit a yearly request for assistance in funding campus events, attending conferences, contracting speakers/performers, etc. Applications for funding will be completed in the spring semester prior to the start of the next academic year.
 In addition, groups may make more special activity requests based on the availability of funds and discretion of the AFAC committee.

 Additional information as well as electronic submission forms for AFAC requests can be found on the Student Engagement website under Student Clubs & Organizations.

 Fundraising is defined as the collection of money through donations, sales, and/or event programming for the purposes of charitable donation or organizational project.
 Fundraising for both Ursinus College and non-college affiliated charitable organizations is permissible provided all guidelines are followed.

 All student organizations, college departments and course-sanctioned groups must complete a request form and obtain approval of the fundraising activity from the Assistant Director of Student Engagment.

 For additional information or to view all required guidelines, please visit the Student Engagement website under Student Clubs & Organizations.

 Ursinus Programming Board (UPB) – responsible for major campus events, comedians, bands, movies, and trips.
 Check with Student Engagement to become involved, and for the times and dates of events.

-Ursinus College Student Government (UCSG) – governs the student body and appoints students to campus committees.
-The UCSG serves as a voice for the student body when there are issues, concerns, or ideas affecting the quality of student life.
+Ursinus College Student Government Association (SGA) – governs the student body and appoints students to campus committees.
+The SGA serves as a voice for the student body when there are issues, concerns, or ideas affecting the quality of student life.

 Inter-Greek Council (IGC) – fosters a collaborative relationship between Greek organizations, oversees annual Greek events including recruitment, new member education, and Greek Week.

 Greek Presidents’ Council (GPC) – an opportunity for all presidents of fraternities and sororities to discuss issues and events regarding greek life chapter functions and campus involvement.
 Meetings and reports are coordinated with the Student Engagement Office.

 Visit the Student Organizations website for a complete list of student groups.